 When most people hear the term trauma their first thought is typically of the patients being rushed into the ER room with serious injuries, or of individuals who have gone through something emotionally scarring.
 We automatically associate trauma with an injury or event that negatively impacts our physical or mental state of wellbeing.

-But did you know that certain traumatic events or situations could actually have powerful affects on our physical and mental development as well?
+But did you know that certain traumatic events or situations could actually have powerful effects on our physical and mental development as well?

 It’s a serious issue that affects many individuals, yet many people don’t seem to understand the depth of it.
 Fortunately, there are some treatment methods that have been found to have great results for these developmental issues.